humphreyom97/laptop-store/README.md

 - Edit existing laptops by modifying form data (future enhancement: add an "Edit" button).

 ## Notes
-- Built in ~8 hours with a focus on modularity, UX, and full CRUD functionality.
 - Sandbox data included in `server/data/laptops.json`.